-pler traffic management protocol.
+In this paper, we searched for a traffic-management protocol which is distributed, adaptive, robust, flexible and easy to manage.
+We followed a top-down design process starting with an objective which balances the goals of users and operators.
+We generated four provably optimal distributed solutions using known decomposition techniques.
+Using insight from simulations comparing the four algorithms, we combined the best parts of each algorithm to construct TRUMP: a simpler traffic management protocol.
 TRUMP is easy to manage, with just one optional tunable parameter.
 Our packet-level evaluations confirmed TRUMP is effective in reacting to topology changes and traffic shifts on a small timescale, even with realistic feedback delay.
 We also found TRUMP's performance is only weakly dependent on the properties of file size distribution.
 In addition, our preliminary experiments show TRUMP can achieve fair bandwidth sharing for paths of diverse RTTs, but not for diverse hop count.

 This paper started from an abstract model, and ended with a practical traffic management protocol based on feedback from the links along each path.
 In our ongoing work, we are exploring a version of TRUMP where the sources adapt the path rates based on observations of end-to-end delay and loss.
-We show that using optimization decompositions as a foundation, simulations as a building block, and human intuition as a guide can be a principled approach to protocol design.
+We show that using optimization decompositions as a foundation, simulations as a building block, and engineering intuition as a guide can be a principled approach to protocol design.